defgsus/good-github/README.md

 3) This option, which I think is cleaner and just makes sense compared to the others.

-I don't know if @vincentiusvin still codes, but as far as I can tell this was their doing, so it's only fair they get to speak up.
+I don't know if @ vincentiusvin still codes, but as far as I can tell this was their doing, so it's only fair they get to speak up.

 Fixes #71894